infernojs/inferno-website/src/docs/api/inferno-animation.md

 4. Set the ending state (in an appear animation we also set height and width; in a disappear animation we remove height and width)

 The transitions from phase 3 will now control the animation between the starting and ending state.
-When all the transitions have completed the tranistion listener will finish with phase 5.
+When all the transitions have completed the transition listener will finish with phase 5.

 5. Clean up